rocketlend/protocol/README.md

 RPL may be supplied to a pool (without changing its parameters) at any time.
 RPL that is not currently borrowed may be withdrawn from the pool at any time.

+Lending pools can be restricted to a limited set of borrowers.
+The set of borrowers that are allowed to borrow from a pool can be changed at any time by the lender (without changing the parameters that identify the pool).

 ### Borrower Actions

 Borrowers can use the Rocket Lend contract to: